Ni tsun hwule'lum'ut ch' I take notice of you (I care)

 Important Information About Drug Use & Opioids

-We are urging all Members to have a Naloxone kit in your household, and know how to use it.
+We ask all members to please have Narcan (naloxone) in your household, especially if you live with others or have kids.
 In many overdose deaths, the family and friends of people who died did not know they were using drugs.

 Please share and discuss the information below with your family, friends, children, brothers and sisters, and neighbours.

 - If there is an overdose, call 9-1-1 immediately., give breaths, and give Naloxone.
 If you call 9-1-1 to report an overdose, you won’t be charged for simple drug possession.

 - Carry Narcan (naloxone) and know how to use it.
 Narcan nasal spray is free at London Drugs and pharmacies with your Status Card and BC Services Card.

 - Use the Lifeguard App.
 If you use alone, the Lifeguard phone app can call 911 if you overdose.
 Free at the App Store or Google Play.

 Safe supply is available.
 Doctor at OPS (221 Trunk Rd, 250-597-7779) and Nurse Practitioner at PCN Clinic (71 Government St, 250-669-6542) can give safe supply of opioids.
 Or call your doctor, Ts’ewulhtun Health Centre (250-746-6184) or Healthlink BC (8-1-1).